KhalidWaleed88/pdsnd_github/README.md

 psnd_github

 ### Description
-Describe what your project is about and what it does
+This project is about getting the input value from user and print it here

 ### Files used
 csv data files + python